-Samsung Galaxy Nexus, LG Viper confirmed by Sprint LTE website [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Samsung Galaxy Nexus, LG Viper confirmed by Sprint LTE website [UPDATED]Alex Wagner - Editorial Director of News and Content

 Remember last week when the Samsung Galaxy Nexus randomly popped up in a Sprint LTE online ad?
 Well today the Sprint Galaxy Nexus is back, but this time the handset has made an appearance on the carrier's very own website.
 As you can see above, the page confirms that the Galaxy Nexus will be headed to Sprint's network with LTE in tow, although those of you looking for a release date will have to continue to wait.
 The site does reveal that Sprint's Galaxy Nexus will come with 16GB of storage, down from 32GB in the Verizon model, as well as Google Wallet functionality.

 Sprint's website has also outed two other 4G LTE products that are in the pipeline: the LG Viper and Sierra Wireless Tri-Network Hotspot.
 The LG Viper features a 4-inch WVGA display, 1.2GHz dual-core processor, 5-megapixel camera, 1.3-megapixel front-facing camera, and LTE connectivity.
 It's also packing Android 2.3 Gingerbread and NFC/Google Wallet support.
 Check out the Viper below.
 Meanwhile, the Sierra Wireless Tri-Network Hotspot promises access to 3G, WiMAX or 4G LTE as well as support for up to eight simultaneous connections and 32GB of shared storage.
 Just like the Galaxy Nexus, no release details for the Viper or Tri-Network Hotspot are currently available.